felipunky/Navier-Stokeish-Mac/README.md

 http://developer.download.nvidia.com/books/HTML/gpugems/gpugems_ch38.html

-I added a python script that relies heavily on gdal and matplot lib, to install the dependencies to be able to run:
+I added a python script to initialize the simulation through a .png, it relies heavily on gdal and matplot lib, to install the dependencies to be able to run:

 https://github.com/felipunky/Navier-Stokeish-Mac/blob/master/ImageFromGrib.py